melavo/BC-Wildfire-Report/README.md

 ## **Introduction**

 This application is for the residents of B.C. to monitor the status of wildfires.
 The requirements span from frontend design, API handling to deploying the solution in a portable way.
+You can view the application at: https://bcgov.melavo.com/

 ## **Instructions for Local Deployment Using Docker:**